hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ```

 **Implementation details** Internally, the process of creating a TssMessage consists of
+![img.svg](img.svg)

 a.
 Generation of the shares: In this operation for the bootstrap process, a random  `TssPrivateShare` `k` is created.
-It is the same process as creating a random ECPrivateKey.
+It is the same process as creating a random PairingsPrivateKey.

+b.
 After that, the key is split into `n` (n=total number of shares) values `Xₛ` by evaluating a polynomial Xₖ at each `ShareId`: `sidᵢ` in the ownership map.
-The polynomial `Xₖ` is a polynomial with degree `t-1` (t=threshold) with the form: `Xₖ = k + a₁x + … + aₜ₋₁xᵗ⁻¹`\[ having: `a₁,…,aₜ₋₁`: random coefficients from `SignatureScheme.publicKeyGroup` and `k`'s EC field element. x is a field element, thus allowing the polynomial to be evaluated for each share id\] Each `sᵢ = Xₖ(sidᵢ)` constitutes a point on the polynomial.
-Once the `sᵢ` value has been calculated for each `ShareId`: `sidᵢ`, the value: `Cᵢ` will be produced by encrypting the `sᵢ` using the `sidᵢ` owner's public key.
-The TssMessage will contain all the encrypted values for all shares. img.svg
+The polynomial `Xₖ` is a polynomial with degree `t-1` (t=threshold) with the form: `Xₖ = k + a₁x + … + aₜ₋₁xᵗ⁻¹`\
+[ having: `a₁,…,aₜ₋₁`: random coefficients from `SignatureScheme.publicKeyGroup` and `k`'s EC field element.
+x is a field element, thus allowing the polynomial to be evaluated for each share id\] Each `sᵢ = Xₖ(sidᵢ)` constitutes a point on the polynomial.

-![img.svg](img.svg)

-b.
+c.
+Once the `sᵢ` value has been calculated for each `ShareId`: `sidᵢ`, the value: `Cᵢ` will be produced by encrypting the `sᵢ` using the `sidᵢ` owner's `tssEncryptionPublicKey`.
+The TssMessage will contain all the encrypted values for all shares.

+d.
 Generation of the Polynomial Commitment: We include a Feldman commitment to the polynomial to detect forms of bad dealing.
 For each coefficient in the polynomial `Xₖ` `a₍ₒ₎` to `a₍ₜ₋₁₎`, compute a commitment value by calculating: `gᵢ * aᵢ`  (g multiplied by polynomial coefficient `a₍ᵢ₎` )

-c.
+e.
 Generation of the NIZKs proofs: Generate a NIZKs proof that these commitments and the encrypted shares correspond to a valid secret sharing according to the polynomial.

 ###### *Acting as dealers of `TssMessage`s (outside the scope of the library)*

 Using an established channel, each participant will broadcast a single message to be received by all participants while waiting to receive other participants' messages.
 This functionality is critical for the protocol to work but needs to be handled outside the library.
 Each participant will validate the received message against the commitment and the NIZK proof.
-Invalid messages need to be discarded. `TssMessage`s can be serialized to bytes.
+Invalid messages need to be discarded.

+###### *Note about serialization / deserialization of `TssMessage`s*

+`TssMessage`s need to be serialized to bytes in a deterministic manner.
+We will include a protobuf serialization mechanism hidden in the library that will allow instances of `TssMessage` to create a protobuf representation of themselves and serialize to byte arrays, additionally it will allow to construct instances from the byte array representation back to a valid instance.

 ###### *2\.
 Validation of TssMessage*